 Safety improvements such as rumble strips, luminescent paints, the ability to view signs more easily, continuous safety education, and improving crash data to identify areas of needed improvement are current efforts to minimize transportation related accidents.
 Additionally, the prevalence of rear-end type accidents at intersections can be effectively mitigated by providing larger and more visible advance warning signs.
 This project type can easily be implemented because of its low cost and lack of right-of-way acquisition.
+Access Management uses a variety of proven traffic techniques designed to effectively control driveways and intersections to maintain safety at a roadway's full traffic carrying capacity.
+Implementing an access management program will encourage smooth and safe traffic flow on community roadways and can help communities avoid some of the traffic problems caused by uncontrolled strip development.

 Another intersection safety mitigation technique is to add channelizing lanes to provide turning traffic an opportunity leave the through traffic lanes when slowing / stopping to make a turning maneuver.
-Intersections that are near capacity and do not have appropriate right turn and/ or left turn lanes tend to have conflicts between through traffic and turning traffic in the same direction of travel resulting in a prevalence of rear-end type accidents.
+Intersections that are near capacity and do not have appropriate right turn and/or left turn lanes, tend to have conflicts between through traffic and turning traffic in the same direction of travel resulting in a prevalence of rear-end type accidents.

 Accidents on curved roadway segments with high crash concentrations can be mitigated by installing centerline and shoulder rumble strips.
 These relatively low cost mitigation techniques can be implemented without acquiring new right-of-way.